FreeRTOS/coreSNTP/README.md

 If using CMake, the [coreSntpFilePaths.cmake](coreSntpFilePaths.cmake) file contains the above information of the source files and the header include path from this repository.

+## Reference Example

+A reference example of using the coreSNTP library can be viewed in the `FreeRTOS/FreeRTOS` repository [here](https://github.com/FreeRTOS/FreeRTOS/tree/main/FreeRTOS-Plus/Demo/coreSNTP_Windows_Simulator).
+The demo application showcases use of the library in order to create an SNTP client for periodic time synchronization of the system clock.

 ## Building Unit Tests

+The unit tests for the library use CMock/Unity unit testing framework.

 ### Checkout CMock Submodule